ninsuo/GenyBundle-demo/README.md

-#GenyBundle
+#GenyBundle Demo

-##Goal of this bundle is to provide:
+##Goal of GenyBundle is to provide :

-a user interface to create forms a user interface to render and validate those forms
+A user interface to create forms

+A user interface to render and validate those forms

+##Goal GenyBundle Demo is to show :

+How to implement a form builder

+How to implement buitl form, persit and retreive data (on ly on text input and without validation for now )

 #WARNING: under development!
 POCs, etc.